NaturalHistoryMuseum/scratchpads2-chef/OVERVIEW.md

 should be managed using Chef only, but it may be necessary to access each server to aid with debugging and other maintenance tasks.

+We also have an additional server (```web-scratchpad-solr```) which runs Redmine.
+This server should be replaced by the application servers above, but it will require the installation of Ruby/Ruby-on-rails which is not within the skills of the author of this document.

 Useful commands
 ---------------